 The academy didn’t have a permanent home until the mid-nineteenth century, when it moved into a dedicated building at the corner of Broad and Samson Streets.
 But as its collection kept expanding the academy quickly outgrew its home and in 1876, the year of the Centennial Exhibition, it moved to its current premise on Logan Square.

-The core of the museum’s permanent displays is formed by its collection of dioramas, which give visitors a good idea of the size and features of exotic animals.
+The core of the museum’s permanent displays is formed by its fastastic collection of dioramas, which give visitors a good idea of the size and features of exotic animals and their natural habitat.
 There are thirty-seven dioramas in total that show mounted animals from Asia, Africa and North America including bears, lions, tigers and the imposing moose in a representation of their natural habitat.
 And if you’re curious about the art of dioramas, the museum even has an exhibit that explains how they were made.